skeema/skeema/doc/options.md

 The ability to specify multiple schema names is useful in sharded environments with multi-tenancy: each database instance contains several schemas, and they all have the same set of tables, and therefore each schema change needs to be applied to multiple schemas on an instance.

 Setting `schema=*` is a special value meaning "all non-system schemas on the database instance".
 This is the easiest choice for a multi-tenant sharded environment, where all non-system schemas have the exact same set of tables.
 The ignored system schemas include `information_schema`, `performance_schema`, `mysql`, `sys`, and `test`.
+Additional schemas may be ignored by using the [ignore-schema](#ignore-schema) option.

 Some sharded environments need more flexibility -- for example, where some schemas represent shards with common sets of tables but other schemas do not.
 In this case, set [schema](#schema) to a backtick-wrapped external command shellout.
 This permits the directory to be mapped to one or more schema names dynamically, based on the output of any arbitrary script or binary, such as a service discovery client.
 The command line may contain special variables, which Skeema will dynamically replace with appropriate values.
 See [options with variable interpolation](config.md#options-with-variable-interpolation) for more information.
 The following variables are supported for this option: